Our Collaborative Care Centre provides concussion diagnoses and therapy for individuals who have experienced head trauma.

 A baseline test is a battery of tests that measure every area of brain function that could potentially become affected following a concussion (you need more than computer tests!!).
 The reason that the test is termed a “baseline” is that it is done BEFORE the athlete gets injured.
 In order to know when an athlete has fully recovered, we first have to know where they were when they were healthy.
 Without having this information, there is no way to truly know when an athlete has fully recovered and is safe to return to their sport.

 - Post-injury diagnosis and injury management

 - Rehabilitation for post-concussion syndrome

 - Coach and trainer education and certification programs (online)

 - Concussion Tracker Smartphone application

-If you have experience a significant impact to your head or body, you could have a concussion.
-Contact us at 613-253-2112 to book an appointment with our practitioner.
+If you have experienced a significant impact to your head or body, you could have a concussion.
+Contact us at 613-253-2112 to book an appointment with our Carleton Place concussion management practitioner.